Is Prague a Safe City to Visit?

-On these Numbers operators speak mostly Czech language only – better to ask anybody to explain your problem instead of you than to call directly.
+On these Numbers, operators speak mostly the Czech language only – better to ask anybody to explain your problem instead of you than to call directly.

 112 – Unified European Emergency Call (operator speaks Czech, English, German)

-You should keep copies of your insurance policy, European Health Insurance Card (EHIC) in a safe place.
+You should keep copies of your insurance policy, the European Health Insurance Card (EHIC), in a safe place.

-Is safe to drink water from a tap?
-The water supply in Prague is of a good quality.
-It is generally considered very safe to drink water from the tap but heavily chlorinated so it can have a metallic taste.
+Is it safe to drink water from a tap?
+The water supply in Prague is of good quality.
+It is generally considered very safe to drink water from the tap but heavily chlorinated to have a metallic taste.
 Bottled water is available everywhere.

 There is no other health threat when travelling to Prague.
-If you need drugs go to Pharmacies (lékárna), the only places to sell over-the-counter medicines.
+Suppose you need drugs to go to Pharmacies (lékárna), the only places to sell over-the-counter medicines.
 They also dispense many drugs normally available only by prescription.

 - Try not to show how much money you have in your wallet.